RSP-git-code/ecommerce_django/README.md

 This website is a learning project.
-All product listings and images are AI-generated or placeholders.
+All product images shown on the website are AI-generated .
-No real transactions occur.
+No real transactions occur